Marco-Furlan/Projects/Hackathon Unox - A 24-hour challenge to innovate with LLMs/readme.md

 ## Generative AI

-My role in the team as the only Data Scientist in the group was to design and realise the pipeline which would've levered the LLM language capabilities to understand the input, correctly send the required command to the smart oven, and return a proper output.
+My role in the team as the only Data Scientist in the group was to design and realise the pipeline which would've levered the LLM's language capabilities to understand the input, correctly send the required command to the smart oven, and return a proper output.

 So I needed to engineer two separate LLMs:

-- **LLM beta**, which would be responsible for the convertion input text --> command,
+- **LLM beta**, which would be responsible for the convertion from the input text to a standardized command,
-- **LLM alpha**, which would be responsible for the communication with the user (communicating whether the command was understood and what action was taken)
+- **LLM alpha**, which would be responsible for the communication with the user.

 A basic graph of the pipeline designed is shown below: